 For over a decade, Noisy Little Monkey has worked with law firms to help them get more from their marketing budgets.
-In many of the conversations we’ve had with senior partners, marketing teams and business development teams over the years, we’ve come across some flawed beliefs about what works when it comes to marketing for law firms.
+In many of the conversations we’ve had with senior partners, marketing teams and business development teams over the years, we’ve come across some flawed beliefs about what works when it comes to digital marketing for law firms.

 Myth One: Displaying your phone number on every page of your website leads to more business